hbgxsm95/boylee1111.github.io/about.md

 permalink: /about_this_guy/
 ---

-I'm Boyi Li (李博一), a senior student in [TONGJI University](http://www.tongji.edu.cn/english/), China.
+I'm Boyi Li (李博一), a senior student in [TONGJI University](http://www.tongji.edu.cn/english/), Shanghai.
 My major is **Software Engineering**.

 ####Professional####
 As a fast-learning developer, I'd already involed into many different development skills.
 Among all programming languages, `Objective-C` and `C#` are my specialists.
 But I never limit myself to some specific skills or domains.
 The world is changing with an unprecedented speed, epscially the IT industry.
 So I take myself as a person who can meet the challenges positively and react to the changes rapidly.
-And [Here](/résumé) is more details about my career.
+And [Here]({{ site.baseurl }}/résumé) is more details about my career.

 ####Hobbies####
 As an addicted runner, I was crushed on this clean, efficient and unlimited exercise way since the first time I ran on playground.
 And I've participated in several running activities, like Shanghai Marathon, which I really enjoyed.